torocatala/alaya-fullstack-challenge/README.md

 # Alaya mern dev challenge

+## Before you start

+To complete the challenge, please fork the repository and work from there.
+Then send us your repo with read rights.

+## Presentation

 In this project which is a MERN stack you can write and edit post blog.